cultureandempire/cultureandempire.github.io/cande.md

 | 2054 | 1ZB |
 | 2066 | 1YB |

 For comparison, the total amount of data in the human body's DNA is about 150ZB (100 trillion cells at about 1.5GB per cell), and there are about 21 yolta atoms in a gram of silicon.
 I think the dollar yoltabyte will happen right on schedule fifty-some years from now.
-Side note: the yoltabyte was only invented in 1991.
+Side note: the prefix "yolta" was only coined in 1991.

 Hard disks are only the raw cost.
 Let's assume we store all data in two different data centers, to guard against disasters.
 In each location we add backup disks to guard against disk failures.
 We need industrial-strength disk storage racks, power supplies, cooling, and maintenance.
 We need at least 15% for bribes and consultancy fees back to the congressmen who voted us the budgets.
 We get a volume discount.
 Let's assume all that makes a cost factor of four.